theupdateframework/pep-maximum-security-model/README.rst

 The snapshot process is fairly simple and SHOULD be automated.
 The snapshot process MUST keep in memory the latest working set of *root*, *targets*, and delegated roles.
-Every minute or so, the snapshot process will sign for this latest working set.
+Every minute or so the snapshot process will sign for this latest working set.
 (Recall that project transaction processes continuously inform the snapshot process about the latest delegated metadata in a concurrency-safe manner.
 The snapshot process will actually sign for a copy of